-First published in the October 2013 issue of Wheels magazine, Australia's best car mag since 1953.
+This article was first published in the October 2013 issue of Wheels magazine.

 Some explanation.
 I live in the UK.
 Editor Corby emails to ask if I have any plans to visit Australia soon.
 He has a plan to demonstrate how much quicker and possibly even safer journeys would be if you raised the speed limit to 130km/h, where appropriate, on all of Australia’s highways.
 He wants me to drive up the Hume at 130, while some poor sap does it at 110 for comparison.
 He’s not interested in what I might bring to this as a journalist, you understand: just the fact that by God’s grace I have a British driving licence, and therefore won’t instantly end my career as a motor-noter by losing it with all the demerit points a Wheels staffer could rack up.
 Besides the hard numbers, he also wants a little perspective on how Aussie roads and drivers compare to what I’m used to in Europe, and how it feels to do what you’d probably love to do, and set the cruise to 130km/h all the way to Sydney.